Ipad Online Tutorials

 The fifth generation of iPad Mini was announced and released on March 18, 2019.
 It uses an Apple A12 Bionic chip, with a 3-times faster CPU and a 9-times faster GPU than its predecessor.
 It features a Truetone-based Retina screen display with 25% wider Color and higher pixel density.

 The sixth generation of iPad Mini was announced and released on September 24, 2021.
+The display size was increased to 8.3 inches.
 It uses an Apple A15 Bionic chip, with a 40% faster 6-core CPU and 80% faster 5-core GPU.
 Its 16-core Neural Engine and AI accelerators within the CPU delivers a 2× boost of AI performance.
 Its 12-megapixel Ultra Wide front camera featured Apple's "Center Stage Mode" technology, while its 12-megapixel back camera had larger apertures, True Tone flash, and Smart HDR automatic shadow and highlight recovery.
 It includes a USB-C port, capable of transferring up to 5 gigabits per second of data; improved landscape stereo speakers; and a brighter Liquid Retina Display.

 iPad Air